emojiproject/coin/README.md

 =====================================

-EMOji is a cryptocurrency blockchain, with an embedded Proof of Stake (POS) and Masternode (MN) functions.
+EMOji: an embedded Proof of Stake (POS) and Masternode (MN) functions.
-Users can contribute to the network in two separate ways.

 Proof of Stake: 10% of every block reward goes to the stake holders of the project.
-Individuals that stake will receive a portion of the POS rewards.
 Masternodes: 90% of every bock reward goes to Masternode holders.

 More information at [emojicoin.net](https://www.emojicoin.net)

 ### Coin Specs